-Students in Year 7 will follow the National Curriculum Programme of Study in English, Maths, Science, Technology, French or German or Spanish, History, Geography, Art and Physical Education.
-Computer Science is taught as a separate timetabled lesson in Year 7 to give students a good foundation in the basic skills.
+Students in Year 7 will follow the National Curriculum Programme of Study in English, Maths, Science, Technology, German or Spanish, History, Geography, Art and Physical Education.
+Computing is taught as a separate timetabled lesson in Year 7 to give students a good foundation in the basic skills.
 It is also taught as an integral part of the curriculum in other subjects.
 In Drama and Music students have the chance to use the specialised studios in the Northgate Arts Centre.

-Students study French or German or Spanish in Year 7 and 8.
+Students study German or Spanish in Year 7, picking up the second language in Years 8 and 9.
 Although forms, and thus teaching groups, are mixed ability, in some subjects setting is progressively introduced through the years.
 Whilst at Northgate, students will be offered many opportunities to extend their learning through trips, clubs, competitions and numerous other additional activities.